Food model: Use by Japanese restaurants

 In Japan, (食品サンプル, shokuhin sampuru), taken from the English "sample", are widespread.
 In the late Edo period, in the 1800s, food sellers displayed a plate of real food each day in lieu of a written menu.
 During the early Shōwa period, in the late 1920s, Japanese artisans and candle makers developed food models that made it easy for patrons to order without the use of menus, which were not common in Japan at that time.
 Paraffin was used to create these until the mid-1980s, but because its colors faded when exposed to heat or sunlight, manufacturers later switched to polyvinyl chloride, which is "nearly eternal".

 The plastic models are mostly handmade from polyvinyl chloride and sculpted to look like the actual dishes.
 The models can be custom-tailored to individual restaurants and even common items such as ramen can be modified to match each establishment's food or regional differences.
 During the molding process, the imitation ingredients are often chopped up and combined in a manner similar to actual cooking.

 Many restaurants in Japan use replicas to display their popular dishes in their windows and attract customers.
 The plastic food manufacturers fiercely guard their trade secrets as business is lucrative; the plastic food industry in Japan, by conservative estimates, has revenues of billions of yen per year.
-A single restaurant may order a complete menu of plastic items costing over a million yen (equivalent to about 7,900 Euros or US$ 9,600).
+A single restaurant may order a complete menu of plastic items costing over a million yen (equivalent to about 7,900 Euros or US$9,600).
 The plastic replicas are much more expensive than the food they imitate, but can last indefinitely.
 For this reason, many companies that manufacture fake food have stagnant or declining profits.
 Because some individual pieces can be very expensive, sometimes restaurants rent the pieces instead of buying them outright.
 They are also sold to the general public in some retail stores in Tokyo's "Kitchen Town" restaurant supply district.

 The craftsmanship has been raised to an art form.
 Japanese plastic food models by the Maizuru Company were exhibited at London's Victoria and Albert Museum in 1980.
+In 2025, another exhibition featuring shokuhin sampuru in London at the Japan House was visited by over 200,000 people.

 Regular competitions are held in making fake food dishes out of plastic and other materials.